viveeeeeek/1stHacktoberfest/README.md

 ## 💡 What is Hacktoberfest?
 A month-long celebration from October 1st - 31st sponsored by Digital Ocean and GitHub to get people involved in Open Source.
 Create your very first pull request to any public repository on GitHub and contribute to the open source developer community.

-## 👕 Contribute to open-soucre and grab your Hacktoberfest swags ( Fre T-Shirt & Goodies).
+## 👕 Contribute to open-soucre and grab your Hacktoberfest schwags ( Free T-Shirt & Goodies).
 You need to create 4 Pull Request (PR) to grab goodies.